mit-cml/yrtoolkit/yr/tutorials/Fake_Voices.md

 <p style="padding-bottom: 7px"></p>

-<span style="font-size: 110%; font-weight: bold; color:#1c2f8d;">Change the label text.</span> Select the label, go to <strong>Properties</strong>, and change the label text to “Change the Pitch”.
+<span style="font-size: 110%; font-weight: bold; color:#1c2f8d;">Change the label name and text.</span> Select the label and rename it PitchLabel.
+Then, go to <strong>Properties</strong> and change the label text to “Change the Pitch”.
 Don’t forget to change the <i>TextColor</i> to white so that people can see your new label!

 ![The animation show how to change the label text and turn it white.](../images/Fake_Voices/change_label_text.gif){:.enlargeImage}